- 19 Oct 17

-With the Year Zero: THE CLASH at Trinity College Dublin symposium running on Saturday, we're remembering our magical encounters with the Westway warriors...
+With it being Joe Strummer's birthday and all, we're remembering our magical encounters with the Westway warriors...

 Voyage Of The Damned

 Or should that be The Clash?
 Well no, actually, cos there's no Clash, Damned or Pistols in 1999.
 But there's still Joe Strummer, who was there when Shane got his ear bitten off and, 22 years later, is back for his own second bite with THE MESCALEROS.